 You want to give as much time as possible for AfterShock to work, so you need to have your septic tank pumped out immediately before the treatment.
 Depending on how much household water you use, this will buy you at least a couple of days of working time without sewage flow – more if you’re frugal.
 In my case, since there was no distribution box in my system, I put a flexible piece of 1” polyethylene pipe into the outlet of the tank, put a funnel on the end of the pipe, then poured the liquid into the leaching pipes this way.
 Do this work after you’ve jetted the leaching pipes and after you’ve installed some removable cleanout ports on the ends of the pipes.
 You don’t want that precious AfterShock liquid to run out of the leaching pipes right away.
 The longer it stays in contact with the soil around the pipes the better.

 Got a septic system thats threatening to fail?
 Want to prevent your current septic system of ever failing?
 I made my video course SEPTIC RESCUE for people like you.
 In this course you’ll learn exactly how to:

 - Use a pressure washer to fix 90% of all septic system failures.

 - Find and apply a soil treatment to improve percolation rates.

 - Source specific supplies that I know work for the rescue job.

-- Contact me if you have trouble.
+- Contact me for advice if you have trouble.

-Click here to download SEPTIC SYSTEM RESCUE video course risk-free.
+Click here to examine SEPTIC SYSTEM RESCUE video course risk-free.
 It includes all the details you need to get a failed septic system going with 9 videos, illustrations, photos, instructions and sources of supply.
-Download it right now for $29 risk-free.
+Download it right now for $39 risk-free.
 If SEPTIC SYSTEM RESCUE isn’t everything you hoped for, just let me know.
 I’ll refund your money and you get to keep the course.
 I figure that anyone interested in fixing their own septic system is probably pretty honest, right?

 Questions?
 Email me at [email protected]